airosu/webpack-starter/README.md

 ## Features

-* JS - Create one main bundle from all .js files imported in index.js
+* JS - Either create one main bundle from all .js files imported in index.js
-* JS - Create one main bundle from all vendors .js files placed in "vendors" directory
+* JS - Or create one main bundle from all files present in a folder (e.g. root)
+* JS - Concatenate all files (usually minified) present in a folder (e.g. vendors, polyfills)
-* JS - Minify and compile all code to ES5 using Babel
+* JS - Option to minify and compile all code to ES5 using Babel
 * JS - Cache Busting: Add hash to exported bundle names
 * CSS - Create one main .css file from all .scss files imported in style.scss
 * CSS - Autoprefixer: Automatically apply vendor specific tags to .css bundle before exporting